WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 received on the matched inbound port, the TURN server forwards it to the client(s) connected to the outbound port.

+A single  TURN connection can be used for mutliple differnt calls or session at the same time and a cleint could choose to allocate the TURN connection at the time that it started up.
+It does not need to be done on a per session basis.

 The client can not send from the TURN server.

 ~~~